yifengchen-cc/AFLplusplus/README.md

 Note that also the total number of basic blocks are collected (total_len / 8), but it is currently unused.
 It could be used for weighting in the queue.

+*This is an ineffecient implementation and just acting as a generic proof of concept!*

 Note:
- - only afl-gcc works, not llvm_mode or qemu_mode
+ - only afl-gcc works (and has a bug), not llvm_mode or qemu_mode
  - currently only x64 Linux targets work
  - currently the -L MOpt mode does not work
  - tools like afl-tmin, afl-showmap etc. don't work because the forkserver works differently